Multiscale Fusion for Abnormality Detection and Localization of Distributed Parameter Systems: Multiscale Information Fusion

-The skewness, a measure of the asymmetry of the probability distribution of a random variable \cite{doane2011measuring} in statistics, is modified to construct the dissimilarity entropy as follows:
+The skewness, a measure of the asymmetry of the probability distribution of a random variable \cite{doane2011measuring} in statistics, is modified to construct the dissimilarity statistic as follows:

-where $ h_d(k) $ is the dissimilarity entropy of $ \{Z_i(k)\}_{i=1}^P $, which evaluates the disorder degree of the $ P $ numbers of voltage signals from the battery system. $ \mu_Z(k) $ is the mean of $ \{Z_i(k)\}_{i=1}^P $.
-Under normal conditions, the sliding CVs $ \xi_i(k)_{i=1}^P $ of voltages will be symmetrically distributed on both sides of their mean, resulting in a small dissimilarity entropy.
-On the contrary, a relatively higher dissimilarity entropy will be obtained under abnormal conditions.
+where $ h_d(k) $ is the dissimilarity statistic of $ \{Z_i(k)\}_{i=1}^P $, which evaluates the disorder degree of the $ P $ numbers of voltage signals from the battery system. $ \mu_Z(k) $ is the mean of $ \{Z_i(k)\}_{i=1}^P $.
+Under normal conditions, the sliding variation coefficients $ \xi_i(k)_{i=1}^P $ of voltages will be symmetrically distributed on both sides of their mean, resulting in a small dissimilarity statistic.
+On the contrary, a relatively higher dissimilarity statistic will be obtained under abnormal conditions.